Banuba/agora-plugin-filters-android/README.md

   }
 })

-/* This interface separates banuba SDK and Agora rtc engine from each other.
-* In this example, it is only demonstrative, but it can be useful in large projects. */ private val banubaExtensionInterface: AgoraExtension = banubaExtension
+/* This interface separates banuba SDK and Agora rtc engine from each other */ private val banubaExtensionInterface: AgoraExtension = banubaExtension
 ```